 The Whole Enchilada:

-To continue on the Porcupine Rim trail, head right at the sign towards Enchilada (Porcupine Rim).
+To continue on the Porcupine Rim Classic trail, head right at the sign towards Enchilada (Porcupine Rim Classic).
 The next section is a high-speed bone chattering rock garden littered with sandstone shelves, boulders full of drops, and optional features.
 The ride commences with a spectacular singletrack section that provides amazing views of the Colorado River.
 The singletrack is exposed with many technical features.
-It finishes at the Porcupine Rim parking lot located adjacent to the Grandstaff Campground on the Colorado River.
-If you are riding either Porcupine Rim or the Whole Enchilada lower section, park your car at the Porcupine Rim TH parking lot to eliminate the six (6) mile pedal back to town.
+It finishes at the Porcupine Rim Classic Trailhead River Parking Lot located adjacent to the Grandstaff Campground on the Colorado River.
+If you are riding either Porcupine Rim Classic or the Whole Enchilada lower section, park your car at the Porcupine Rim Classic TH parking lot to eliminate the six (6) mile pedal back to town.